Braided quantum groups and their bosonizations in the $C^*$-algebraic framework: Preliminaries

 \section{Preliminaries}

 All Hilbert spaces and \(\Cst\)\nb-algebras (which are not explicitly multiplier algebras) are assumed to be separable.
-For a \(\Cst\)\nb-algebra~\(A\), let \(\Mult(A)\) be its multiplier algebra and let \(\U(A)\) be the group of unitary multipliers of~\(A\).
-For two norm closed subsets \(X\) and~\(Y\) of a \(\Cst\)\nb-algebra~\(A\) and~\(T\in\Mult(A)\), let
+For a \(\Cst\)\nb-algebra~\(A\), let \(\Mult(A)\) be its multiplier algebra and let \(\U(A)\) be the group of unitary multipliers of~\(A\) and denote the identity element of~\(\U(A)\) by~\(1_{A}\).
+For two norm closed subsets \(X\) and~\(Y\) of a \(\Cst\)\nb-algebra~\(A\) and~\(T\in\Mult(A)\), we set

 where CLS stands for the \emph{closed linear span}.